MuizMohamad/ChessEngine/README.md

 ## Project Status

-This project is currently in early development.
+This project is currently in mid-stage development.
 Currently setting up search and evaluation.

 ## PROGRESS